Chelsea District Library COVID-19 Resource Page

 Click here for the Centers for Disease Control’s (CDC) up-to-date information on COVID-19 on their website.

 Are you having trouble with an online resource?
 Are you looking for a particular book or movie to make it through the weekend?
-Beginning Monday, Jun.
-15, CDL librarians are expanding their help desk hours!
-A librarian will be on call via telephone and email from 10am–6pm Monday through Friday and 10am–3pm on Saturdays.
-Call 734-475-8732 x.219 or email firstname.lastname@example.org!
+Librarians are on call via telephone and email during normal business hours.
+Call 734-475-8732 x.219 or email email@example.com!

 We miss seeing the friendly faces of our patrons!
 During this state-mandated closure of the building, please consider making use of our many digital resources.
 Click here for all eBook, audiobook, music, magazine, and movie streaming options.
 Looking for online educational resources to keep kids engaged?
 Try Brainfuse, Scholastic Teachables, or Britannica School!
 Need help?
 Email ITHELP@chelseadistrictlibrary.org.

-Beginning Monday, Jun.
-15 “Curbside CDL” will open.
-Hours will be Monday–Friday, 10am–6pm, and Saturdays from 10am–3pm.
+Beginning Monday, October 26, curbside pickup tables will be located in the library lobby.
+Hours are Monday–Friday, 10am–6pm, and Saturdays from 10am–5pm.
 Items can be put on hold through the online card catalog or by calling a reference librarian at 734-475-8732 x.219.
-Patrons will be notified when their holds are ready and can call 734-475-8732 x.0 to schedule a time to pick them up.
+Patrons will be notified when their holds are ready and can call 734-475-8732 x.200 or email firstname.lastname@example.org to schedule a time to pick them up.
 Click here for more details!